 Ramos also continued to compete in the Renault Sport Trophy for Team Verschuur, taking the third place in the Endurance cup.

 Racing with Italian brands in 2017 and 2018

 In 2017, Ramos returned to a cockpit of Ferrari, driving a Ferrari 488 GT3 for Spirit of Race in the International GT Open.
 He was sharing the #488 car with Danish driver Mikkel Mac.

 In 2017, Ramos added one more manufacturer to the list of cars he was driving.
 He was driving Lamborghini Huracan GT3 for Barwell Motorsport in four events of the Blancpain GT Series Endurance Cup, including 24h Spa.
 He was sharing a car with Richard Abra and Leo Machitski.

 In 2018, Ramos continues to race with Lamborghini only, driving for Daiko Lazarus Racing in the International GT Open and Blancpain GT Series Endurance Cup.
-His co-driver in both competitions is Fabrizio Crestani.
+His co-driver in both competitions was Fabrizio Crestani.

 In 2019, Ramos stayed with Lamborghini in the Blancpain GT Series, driving for Barwell Motorsport.
 In the International GT Open, he joined SPS Automotive Performance to drive a Mercedes-AMG GT3.